monsoonmaelstrom/book2/book2.md

 “Well, at least that’s something,” Liam mutters.
 “But it still complicates pretty much everything.
 I think we’re going to need Amelia on our side, and I’m not sure how realistic a goal that is.
 No one might have looked too hard at your paperwork before, Hazel, but they damn well might now.”

 “You think she can convince her family to amend their records?”
+I guess.

 “I think she *can*, but I have no idea if she *will*,” Liam says.